jgrams/tours/content/_index.md

 ---
-title: Chicago Tours
+title: Free Chicago Tours
 ---
-Free tours of Chicago, no app required.
-Click an interesting map and set off.
-You can even edit locations, or make your own map.
+Tours and maps of Chicago, no app required.
+Click something interesting and set off.
+You can even edit locations or make your own map.
+No tracking, ever.